Canada: Nova Scotia

 “You guys run a terrific operation.” - Liz P.

 Start: Hubbards, 10:00, day one.
-Transfer from The Lord Nelson Hotel or downtown Halifax available for $25/pp. Please contact us to arrange alternate plans, if necessary.
+Transfer from The Lord Nelson Hotel available for $25/pp. Please contact us to arrange alternate plans, if necessary.

 Optional transfer from downtown Halifax is available, otherwise meet at 10:00 in Hubbards for a transfer to the start of kayaking near Lunenburg.
 Two hours of paddling takes you to your first camp in a beautiful island setting, followed by exploration at Hell Rackets, where the scouring of winter storms contributes to the beachcombing, beautifully worn pebbles, and ancient summer beauty of this collection of islands and reefs.
 The summer weather makes them a playground for seals and you!
 LD